Creations

 This year for Christmas, my siblings, wife, and I decided to each give a gift to one other person rather than having everyone give to everyone else.
 I’m a nerd, so instead of simply drawing names (what are we, animals?!), I wrote a little Python script to generate matches for us. …

 A base Docker image for creating build sidecars for git-personal.
-These sidecars allow git-personal to trigger a build every time new code is pushed.
-For example, I use git-personal-builder to auto-deploy my website and to auto-publish its own Docker image. …
+These sidecars allow git-personal to trigger a build every time new code is pushed. …

 Seamless navigation between Sway windows and (Neo)Vim splits with the same key bindings. …